 The LS3 was donated to the club by Steve Lenter.
-A wonderful ship, but it was in pretty rough shape.
+It was a wonderful ship, but it was in pretty rough shape.
 The wings and stabilizer were substantially crazed and there were areas where fiberglass was showing through.
 Since I was to fly this bird at the Club Class Nationals, I wanted to get it as race ready as possible.
 I quietly “prepared” the glider with several other confederates by filling the worst areas with bondo and then sanding the wing with 320 grit sandpaper.
 I figured that this quick fix would keep the surface sufficiently smooth for the duration of the competition.
 Ron Schwartz drove by and saw us working on the ship.

 A week later, a riproaring ridge day tore through the Northeast.
-The competition day was cancelled due to excessive wind.
+The competition day was canceled due to excessive wind.
 I took off on a spectacular ridge mission; a 12-hour flight from Wurtsboro NY to Wardensville WV, Lockhaven PA, and landed at Blairstown NJ.
 This was the longest soaring flight to date in an ACA club ship.

 While I was airborne, Ron posted the following on the club chat group: “Daniel’s trying for a long O&R out of Wurtsboro in 44, ‘El Bondo’. ”